 First, you should have an ascending trendline acting as support; second, you should have a horizontal line representing the overhead supply of the stock which is slowly being eaten away by new buyers; and third, you should have a breakout above the horizontal line.

 Volume can play a role too, although it isn’t shown in this example.
 Volume typically dries up as these patterns progress, because traders are losing interest in the security since it evidently isn’t breaking out but is merely in the slow process of accumulation.
-If and when a breakout occurs, then volume should spike higher, evident of the fact that the overhead supply (formerly at the horizontal line) has been dispensed with, and a hoard of new buyers (or re-energized former buyers) are sweeping in to purchase the security.
+If and when a breakout occurs, then volume should spike higher, indicating that the overhead supply (formerly at the horizontal line) has been dispensed with, and a hoard of new buyers are sweeping in to purchase the security.

 First keep in mind that, as a continuation pattern, a stock forming an ascending triangle is already in an uptrend and, by and large, has a relatively happy population of owners of the stock.